Sharp Brains: Brain Fitness and Cognitive Health News

 These limitations not withstanding, the authors have presented important new data on the potential benefits of working memory training by demonstrating generalization of training benefits to a relevant setting for academic work.
 Given the growing interest in working memory training — and other forms of cognitive training — it is likely that results from a number of additional studies on these approaches will become available over the next several years.

-David Rabiner Attention Research Update– Dr. David Rabiner is a child clinical psychologist and Director of Undergraduate Studies in the Department of Psychology and Neuroscience at Duke University.
-His research focuses on various issues related to ADHD, the impact of attention problems on academic achievement, and attention training.
-He also publishes Attention Research Update, a complimentary online newsletter that helps parents, professionals, and educators keep up with the latest research on ADHD.
+Rabiner_David– Dr. David Rabiner is a child clinical psychologist and Director of Undergraduate Studies in the Department of Psychology and Neuroscience at Duke University.
+He publishes Attention Research Update, an online newsletter that helps parents, professionals, and educators keep up with the latest research on ADHD, and teaches the online course How to Navigate Conventional and Complementary ADHD Treatments for Healthy Brain Development.

 Previous articles by Dr. Rabiner: